Sri Lanka Matha: Tamil version controversy

 The Cabinet's December 2010 decision to scrap the Tamil translation of the anthem (which was not subsequently enacted) caused much furore in Sri Lanka.
 Later, the government denied allegations that the Tamil translation was to be abolished.
 The Presidential Secretariat has stated that there was no basis to the media report and follow up reports which intimated the same.
 Nevertheless, an unofficial ban on the Tamil version came into being as fearful public officials in Tamil speaking areas stopped using the Tamil version or blocked attempts to use it.
 The Sri Lankan Army forcefully stopped any use of the Tamil version and taught school children to sing only the Sinhala version.

 In March 2015 newly elected President Maithripala Sirisena announced that he would be issuing a circular which would state that there was no ban on singing the national anthem in Tamil.
 Sirisena's announcement was attacked by Sinhalese Buddhist nationalists.

 During Sri Lanka's 68th national independence day celebrations on 4 February 2016, the Tamil version of the anthem was sung for the first time since 1949 at an official government event, the independence day celebrations.
 Lifting of the unofficial ban on the Tamil version had been approved by President Maithripala Sirisena (who had said he would unite the nation after the nearly 26-year civil war that ended in 2009) and by others in the government.
 This step was viewed as part of the plan for "post-civil war ethnic reconciliation".

 Naturally, Sri Lanka Matha was also sung in Sinhalese.
 Some groups, and Sri Lanka's former President Mahinda Rajapaksa, were opposed to the government officially allowing the Tamil version to be sung.

 In 2020, the Sri Lankan government stopped using the Tamil version of the national anthem at the main Independence Day celebration.
 However, regional independence day celebrations including those with government involvement in regions with significant Tamil populations continue to sing in both Tamil and Sinhala.

+In 2024, the government once again reinstated the national anthem at the 76th Independence Day.